Yelp/yelp-android/README.md

 ```

 ### [Search API](http://www.yelp.com/developers/documentation/v2/search_api)
-Once you have a yelpAPI you can use `search` to make a request to the Search API.
+Once you have a YelpAPI object you can use `search` to make a request to the Search API.

-The general params and locale options should be pass to the method as a `Map<String, String>`.
+The general params and locale options should be passed to the method as a `Map<String, String>`.
+The full list of
+parameters can be found in the [Search API Documentation](https://www.yelp.com/developers/documentation/v2/search_api).
 ```
 Map<String, String> params = new HashMap<>();